 Being unresponsive, uncommunicative or simply MIA (missing in action) is one of the worst traits a real estate listing agent can have.
 If your listing agent is supposed to be the architect of your home sale, how do you know he or she is doing a good job if you can’t even get a status update yourself?

 A seller’s agent who is uncommunicative or non-responsive may simply have too many others things going on to focus on your sale.
-For example, he or she may have too many other listings or clients to take care of, or perhaps he or she works another job or travels often.
+For example, he or she may have too many other listings or clients to take care of, or perhaps he or she travels often or has a hobby or other commitment which takes up a significant amount of bandwith.

 Either way, you’ll want someone who is able to focus on your sale full-time vs someone who is simply moonlighting as a real estate agent.